byojelly/mrm/README.md

         2) Run the Database migration via "rake db:migrate"
         3) Run the seed file and populate the databse with information via "rake db:seed"
         4) Start a local server to test out the application via "rails s"
+            Notes: when running terminal command "rails s" it will display the "Listening on tcp://0.0.0.0:3000" or an equivalent.
+As this is running, you can view the code in a browser via "localhost:3000"

 HOW TO CONTRIBUTE
       If you have read this far than hopefully you want to learn more about the app and how you can contribute to making it better.